Swarnim01/Movie_Listing_Webapp/README.md

 - Add/Remove Favourites

-It used The Movie DB open API for movie listing and searching.
+It uses The Movie DB API for movie listing and searching.
 ## Get Started

 - Fork the repository.
 With the repository forked, you’re ready to clone it so that you have a local       working copy of the code base.